COMInterop/lighthouse/README.md

 Lastly, the YaHS scaffolds are aligned to the reference, which permits discarding scrap haplotigs, and then you must manually reverse-complement as necessary and fuse them together to make pseudomolecules.

 This pipeline is not straightforward to use and I apologize for that.
-If you have R10 reads you're probably better off using Hifiasm or Verkko.
-But if you want to make dual assemblies from old R9 reads this one does work pretty good.
+If you have R10 reads and a Hi-C library you're probably better off using Hifiasm or Verkko.
+But, if you want to make dual assemblies from old R9 reads, this will get the job done.

 # Software required